duckyPad/duckyPad-Profile-Autoswitcher/HID_details.md

 * Keypad with Media Keys

 * Counted Buffer

-The first three is controlled by duckyScript, while the last one is used for two-way communication between duckyPad and PC.
+	* Used for two-way communication between DP and PC

 ------

-duckyPad has the following HID properties:

 **Vendor ID**: 0x0483 (1155)